Qin Hui

-Qin Hui or Qin Kuai (January 17, 1090 – November 18, 1155) was a Chinese politician.
-He was a Chancellor of the Song dynasty in Chinese history.
+Qin Hui or Qin Kuai (January 17, 1091 – November 18, 1155) was a Chinese politician.
+He was a grand chancellor of the Song dynasty in Chinese history.

 He was a contemporary of Yue Fei during the reign of Emperor Gaozong of Song.
 Modern historians have blamed Qin Hui for being a traitor for his part in the persecution and execution of his political enemy, Yue Fei, a general who fought for the Song against the Jin dynasty during the Jin–Song Wars.

 He was also nicknamed "Long-legged Qin" (秦長腿).

 Life

 Born in Jiangning (present days Nanjing, Jiangsu), Qin won Jinshi in the Imperial examination of 1115.
 During the Northern Song dynasty, Qin was an activist against the invasion by the Jin dynasty in the Jin–Song Wars.
 He was captured along with Emperor Qinzong and Emperor Huizong in the Jingkang Incident.

 Some years later, he suddenly returned from captivity in the Jin empire to the capital of Emperor Gaozong.
 He claimed some sort of miraculous escape but quite a number of people expressed doubt regarding his story.
 However, he quickly won the emperor's favor and became the Chancellor of the Southern Song empire in 1131.
 In the next year, he was removed from the position after impeachment.
 After some Song victories in 1137, the Jin empire was forced to reopen peace talks, and Qin gained power as a pacifist.

 With Qin's help, the emperor suppressed the war hawks and signed the Treaty of Shaoxing with the Jin empire.
 The emperor basically accepted the status of being a vassal of the Jin empire publicly.
 To open the peace talks, the national hero general Yue Fei, who was famous for his military successes against the Jurchen people, was framed by Qin and his accomplices for disobedience and treason.
 Yue was soon removed from his position, arrested and executed in prison.
-Murdering Yue Fei is one of the most infamous evil acts by a government minister in the whole history of the Song dynasty.
+Murdering Yue Fei is one of the most infamous acts by a government minister in the whole history of the Song dynasty.
 Qin became notorious, and (after he lost power and died) some people suspected that he was a traitor.

 Qin removed all his political opponents from the government by use of his control over the Imperial Censorate.
 Most of his enemies were exiled far to the south, and in fact several died on Hainan Island.
 He believed that schools should only teach "acceptable ideas" and practiced a strong form of censorship and thought control over the Imperial University.

-After Emperor Gaozong's resignation, the new Emperor Xiaozong of Song pardoned most of Qin's political enemies, including a posthumous pardon for Yue Fei.
+After Emperor Gaozong's abdication, the new Emperor Xiaozong of Song pardoned most of Qin's political enemies, including a posthumous pardon for Yue Fei.
 From that point on, Qin was constantly vilified by Chinese historians.
-He became one of the most important examples in Chinese history of an evil minister.
+He became one of the most important examples in Chinese history of a corrupt minister.